Saravanannus/sara-capstone-hcp/README.md

 **Push to GitHub → Build Image → Push to ECR → Deploy to ECS (Dev or Prod)**

-## **Deployment Process:**

-This project is a Node.js web application containerized with Docker and deployed on AWS Elastic Container Service (ECS) using Fargate.
-The infrastructure and service deployment are managed with Terraform, while the CI/CD pipeline is set up using GitHub Actions to automate the build and deployment process.

-### Prerequisites :
- - Before you begin the deployment, ensure the following are set up:

-**AWS Account:**

-- You’ll need an AWS account with permissions to create ECS clusters, services, task definitions, and ECR (Elastic Container Registry) repositories.

 **Terraform Installed:**

 - Ensure Terraform is installed on your local machine for infrastructure provisioning.